 Concrete Moisture Testing

 Calcium Chloride/ Moisture Vapor Emission Rate (MVER) testing: ASTM F1869 Standard Test Method for Measuring Moisture Vapor Emission Rate of Concrete Subfloor Using Anhydrous Calcium Chloride.
-This test method will provide you with valuable information about how much moisture is emitting from the surface of the concrete.
+This test method provides valuable information about how much moisture is being emitted from the surface of the concrete.

 pH Testing: ASTM F710 Standard Practice for Preparing Concrete Floors to Receive Resilient Flooring.
 This test method measures the concentration of hydrogen ions within an aqueous solution.
-Both high concentrations (acidic) and low concentrations (alkaline) are known to negatively affect flooring and adhesives.
+Both high concentrations (acidic) and low concentrations (alkaline) are known to negatively affect the viability of flooring and adhesives.

 Our IFTI certified field technicians have the skills and expertise necessary to inspect any floor.